-Sixpence None the Richer: The Dream Pop and Alternative Rock Storytellers
+Sixpence None the Richer: The Jangle Pop and CCM Storytellers

-Sixpence None the Richer is an American alternative rock and dream pop band best known for their global hit single "Kiss Me".
-Formed in New Braunfels, Texas, the group navigated the complex terrain between Christian music circles and mainstream pop success.
-Their self-titled 1997 album achieved platinum status in the United States, driven by the song's chart-topping success across multiple countries.
+Sixpence None the Richer is an American alternative pop band best known for their international hit single "Kiss Me."
+Formed in New Braunfels, Texas, the group achieved mainstream success in the late 1990s, with their self-titled album reaching platinum certification in the United States.

 Early career